Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Methodology

 \subsection{Policy Architecture}

-Our policy adopts an asymmetric actor-critic architecture, where the actor and critic are implemented as recurrent neural networks composed of a Long Short-Term Memory (LSTM)~\cite{hochreiter1997lstm} module followed by a Multi-Layer Perceptron (MLP).
-In an asymmetric setup~\cite{andrychowicz2020learning}, the actor network, designed for deployability, receives only proprioceptive observations, while the critic network is provided with additional privileged information during training to improve value estimation.
+Our policy adopts an asymmetric actor–critic architecture~\cite{andrychowicz2020learning}, with both networks implemented as Long Short-Term Memory (LSTM)~\cite{hochreiter1997lstm} layers followed by Multi-Layer Perceptrons (MLPs).
+The actor, designed for deployment, receives only proprioceptive observations, while the critic is given additional privileged information during training to improve value estimation.

-The use of an LSTM enables the policy to capture temporal dependencies across gait cycles and handle partial observability, while the MLP layers further process the temporal embeddings to output control actions or value estimates.
-This recurrent structure is particularly important for legged locomotion, where delayed contact effects, balance recovery, and multi-gait transitions demand memory beyond instantaneous observations.